aws/aws-sdk-pandas/docs/source/index.rst

 *Pandas on AWS*
 ---------------------

-.. warning:: Collecting feedback for 1.0.0 (Official release on April 10th)
+.. note:: Collecting feedback for 1.0.0 (Official release on April 10th)

              We already have a full functional 1.0.0 version available for test!